mans0954/tier-idp/README.md

 # Shibboleth IDP

 Unofficial Docker container for the Shibboleth IdP.
+Derived from https://github.com/Internet2/tier-idp

 For official information about Shibboleth, please see: